X-Road Security Architecture

 - Download Signed Document Protocol may be used by the information systems to download signed containers from the Security Server's message log.
 In addition, the service provides a convenience method for downloading global configuration that may be used to verify the signed containers.

 - Management Services Protocol is used by Security Servers to perform management tasks such as registering a Security Server client or deleting an authentication certificate.
-The management services are implemented as standard X-Road services that are offered by the organization managing the X-Road instance.
-The exception is the authentication certificate registration service that is implemented directly by the Central Server.
+The Management Services Protocol is implemented by two web services: Member Management Web Service and Registration Web Service.
+The Member Management Web Service is implemented as a standard X-Road service that is offered by the organization managing the X-Road instance.
+The Member Management Web Service is accessed by Security Servers through the management Security Server.
+Instead, the Registration Web Service is implemented as a separate web service that is accessed directly by Security Servers.
+Both web services translate the incoming SOAP requests to REST calls for the Central Server management REST API.

 - Online Certificate Status Protocol (OCSP) is used by the Security Servers to query the validity information about the signing and authentication certificates.
 OCSP protocol is a synchronous protocol that is offered by the OCSP responder belonging to a certification authority.
 In X-Road, each Security Server is responsible for downloading and caching the validity information about its certificates.
 The OCSP responses are sent to the other Security Servers as part of the message transport protocol to ensure that the Security Servers do not need to discover the OCSP service used by the other party.